-The temperature may be dropping as the nights are closing in; yet as we wave goodbye to the long, hot summer, it’s a great time to grab a seasonal bargain.
-The Great Inns of Britain, a hand-picked collection of 20 traditional coaching inns and small independent luxury hotels, have some crisp, autumn offers to provide the perfect excuse to celebrate the season of amber and gold.
+The Great Inns of Britain, a hand-picked collection of 20 traditional coaching inns and small independent luxury hotels, have some crisp, winter offers to provide the perfect excuse to celebrate the season.

-Here are our top ten tips for easing into autumn with the Great Inns of Britain:
+Here are our top ten tips for easing into winter with the Great Inns of Britain:

 - Pick your perfect location: From The Selkirk Arms, on the glorious coastline and rocky shoreline of Dumfries & Galloway, to the stunning scenery of the Seven Sisters on the magnificent South Downs at The Lamb Inn, owned by BBC antiques expert James Braxton; you’ll find the Great Inns of Britain located amongst some of the most beautiful scenery of Scotland, England and Wales.